lolwww/lolwww.github.io/_posts/2024-5-17-Create-Ubuntu-Pro-Image-with-Packer-For-Azure.md

 title: How to create a golden image of Ubuntu Pro with Packer for Azure
 ---

-**How to create a golden image of Ubuntu Pro with Packer for Azure**

 Based on the [tutorial](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer) from Microsoft.

 Note: Packer version **1.8.1** or above is needed for creating images